DBpackage/GraphDTA-DTI/README.md

 cd YOUR/PATH/TO/graphDTA
 python processing_data_valid.py
 ```
-This will retrun train/valid/test.pt as input dataset for model training.
+This will retrun train/valid/test.pt as input dataset for training.

 ### 4. Train a prediction model with validation
 Using same arguments.
 The arguments are explained above.
+! updated the first argument 0 / 1 for 'toy_bindingdb' and 'bindingdb', respectively.
+others are same.

 ```sh
 python training_validation.py 0 0 0 0
 ```

 This returns the model achieving the best MSE for validation data throughout the training and performance results of the model on testing data.
+Note that our method is different from original graphDTA, you can't use davis/kiba dataset if you want to do train with validation since there are no davis/kiba_valid.pt.
+I attached toy_bindingdb train/valid/test dataset.